filipmaelbrancke/portfolio-optimization/README.md

 ![Optimised portfolio](screenshot.png)

 ## Jupyter setup
-I'm not really well up-to-date with the whole Python tooling, and thus prefer to run everything inside Docker containers.
+I'm not really into Python, and not up-to-date with Python tooling and the best way to install everything and use it, and thus prefer to just simply run everything inside Docker containers.
 [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) are a bunch of ready-to-run Docker images that contain a ready-made environment to run Jupyter applications.

 ### Build Jupyter container

 ```
-docker build --rm -t docker-jupyter-extensible .
+docker build --rm -t docker-jupyter .
 ```

 ### Run Jupyter container